DustinWatts/FT6236/README.md

 # Focalteck Touch IC library for Arduino IDE

 Arduino IDE library for initially written purely for the the FocalTech FT6236 touch controller.
-But more IC's are support.
+But more IC's are supported.
 At the moment the following IC's are supported:

 - FT6236 (ChipID 0x36)
 - FT6206 (ChipID 0x06)